camroga/camroga.github.io/index.md

 ## About me

 <p align="justify"> I have been working as a software developer for 9 years up to date.
 I have vast experience designing enterprise applications based on object-oriented programming.
-Furthermore, I have the know-how on agile methodologies in order to create successful projects.
+Furthermore, I have the know-how on agile methodologies to create successful projects.
 I also enjoy working on the development of mobile applications on Android and, in machine learning problems as well.
 I am currently researching optimization problems as a proposal for the master's thesis. </p>

 ## TECHNICAL SKILLS

 <ul>
-  <li><code>Programming Language</code>: Android, Java, Kotlin, Flutter, Haskell, JavaScript, Python.</li>
+  <li><code>Programming Language</code>: Kotlin, Flutter, Haskell, Java, JavaScript, and Python</li>
   <li><code>Data base</code>: MongoDB, Oracle, PostgreSQL, SQLite.</li>
-  <li><code>Others</code>: AngularJS, Gradle, Maven and GIT.</li>
+  <li><code>Others</code>: AngularJS, Gradle, Maven, and GIT.</li>
 </ul>

 ## Professional Experience